Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 > [!TIP]
 > We highly recommend upgrading the versions one by one instead of bulk upgrades.

+## v1.0.2 ➞ v1.0.3

+### Fixed ENFORCE_NETWORK_RULES_FOR_INTERNAL_STAGES parameter
+ENFORCE_NETWORK_RULES_FOR_INTERNAL_STAGES account parameter did not work correctly before.
+This resulted in invalid SQL used during altering accounts.
+It has been fixed in this version.

 ## v1.0.1 ➞ v1.0.2

 ### Fixed migration of account resource